BitMadcouk/BMKDWebsite/docs/blog/snappytmp.md

 These must be the options I set initially which I *think* were background, border and text colour.

+The colours I opted for initially were yellow text on a blue background.
+This may lead you to think I'm an Amstrad CPC fan or that I'm exercising my political views.... neither would be correct.
+I went to college in the 90s and we used Borland Turbo C. It had yellow on blue and I found it comfortable to use so why not stick with it eh?

 Now I'll open up the snappyrom file in the hex editor and do a quick search for "TMP 1.2" as that text string was near the bytes we're looking to change.
 That brings me to where I need to be and now I can change the bytes accordingly.
 I've chosen to stick with the same colours but it's easy to pick your own.

 This is the point where I wanted to insert a screenshot to show the changes but it seems to have walked off.
 I may re-take it later but honestly it's just like the one above....